In Depth Patient Reports - default

 Antibiotics.
 These may be used if there are signs of infection, such as fever or yellow or green phlegm.

 Brands and Benefits.
-Anticholinergics used for COPD include short-acting ipratropium (Atrovent) and long-acting tiotropium (Spiriva).
+Anticholinergics used for COPD include short-acting ipratropium (Atrovent) and long-acting such as tiotropium (Spiriva).
 They are considered standard maintenance medications for COPD.

 Long-acting anticholinergic medications are also being given along with inhaled corticosteroids and long-acting beta-agonists.
 Although the combination may not reduce the number of exacerbations, it improves lung function and quality of life, and it reduces hospitalizations.
-For patients who experience frequent symptoms of COPD, current guidelines support long-acting beta-agonists as primary therapy for COPD, supplemented by regular use of inhaled corticosteroids.
+For patients who experience frequent symptoms of COPD, current guidelines support long-acting anti-cholinergic or beta-agonist inhaler as primary therapy for COPD, supplemented by regular use of inhaled corticosteroids.

 Side Effects.
 Anticholinergics have few severe side effects, and they are less likely to interfere with sleep than the other standard inhaled medications.
 Side effects include mild cough and dry mouth.
 Anticholinergics should be used cautiously in people with glaucoma or an enlarged prostate.
 Some studies have linked the long-acting anticholinergic tiotropium with an increased risk of heart problems, but other studies are reassuring.
 More research is needed.